elixir-lang/elixir-lang.github.com/getting-started/keywords-and-maps.markdown

 %{a: 1, b: 2}
 ```

-Another interesting property of maps is that they provide their own syntax for updating and accessing atom keys:
+Another interesting property of maps is that they provide their own syntax for accessing atom keys:

 ```iex
 iex> map = %{:a => 1, 2 => :b}